-The Disability Access Fund (DAF) is to support disabled children's access to all the entitlements.
-Providers receive £910.00 per eligible child per calendar year.
-The funds could be used, for example, to support providers in making reasonable adjustments to their settings and/or helping with building capacity, either for the child in question or for the benefit of children as a whole attending the setting.
+The Disability Access Fund (DAF) is to support disabled children's access to all of the entitlements.
+Schools receive £910.00 per eligible child per calendar year.
+The funds could be used, for example, to support schools in making reasonable adjustments to their school and/or helping with building capacity, either for the child in question or for the benefit of children as a whole attending the school.